ReactiveX/rxjs/README.md

 ```sh
 npm install @reactivex/rxjs
 ```

+This will include CJS/Global builds and can be used for all module types.

 If you are using npm **version 2** before this library has achieved a stable version, you need to specify the library version explicitly: